 When Politics Misses the Mark

-Better grassroots change that truly works than large-scale, opaque initiatives that increase the risk of corruption, writes Anna-Lena Hansson, a long-time employee at SMC-Faith in Development.
+Better grassroots change that truly works than large-scale, opaque initiatives that increase the risk of corruption, writes Anna-Lena Hansson, a long-time employee at SMC Faith in development.

 I just returned from a work trip to Asia, and naturally, my thoughts go to the people I met there.
 Cambodian trafficking victims and orphaned children are receiving support for a more dignified and integrated life.
 Civil society organisations are also working hand in hand with local authorities to reduce migration flows from rural areas.
-Local government officials we met confirmed that these methods work and that they can carry some of the efforts forward themselves—but we understand that someone must continue to sustain their motivation for it to have an impact on a broader scale.
+Local government officials we met confirmed that these methods work and can carry some of the efforts forward themselves—but we understand that someone must continue to sustain their motivation for it to have an impact on a broader scale.

 Incomprehensible Contract Cancellations